 Two weeks ago, I was invited to visit a newly opened dog salon called “A Dog’s Life Pet Salon”.

-Mama learnt over time to take my cue whenever I visit grooming places.
+Mama learned over time to take my cue whenever I visit grooming places.
 If I feel bad vibes, I would stop dead in my tracks and mama would understand and bring me away.
 But when I like a place, I would walk right in and sniff around.
 This was what I did at A Dog’s Life Salon.
 I was greeted by two dogs; their fur parents, Ros and Maisy own the place!

 The place was new and clean, and Ros and Maisy were really friendly.
 They greeted me by name and I licked them in return 😉